 Accountability and Openness

-Nowadays, many third-party organizations providing insightful information on charities.
+Nowadays, many third-party organizations are providing insightful information on charities.
 In fact, it is a daunting task to make sure our charity is on those lists for your reference.
-We are in the process of seeking out those rating organizations so you can easily find us because we nothing to hide or conceal about the Wild Animal Health Fund.
-So, It's not a matter of how but usually when a charity can get evaluated by a third-party organization like Charity Navigator, BBB Wise Giving Alliance, or GuideStar.
+We are in the process of seeking out those rating organizations so you can easily find us and know that we are transparent.
+It's not a matter of how but usually when a charity can get evaluated by a third-party organization like Charity Navigator, BBB Wise Giving Alliance, or GuideStar.
+In addition, we always provide our annual report to our supporters.

 In addition, we are accredited by BBB Wise Giving Alliance (Give.org) because we met their 20 standards.
 With incoming contributions and some of those contributions restricted to cover operational expenses, we can one day afford the annual fee to have that logo on our website.